bxparks/AceSegment/README.md

       not go into the `NumberWriter` class, but into a new class called something like `FloatWriter`.
 The `FloatWriter` class con pull in a `NumberWriter` object and build on top of it.
+* The `Ht16k33Module` class does not support blinking the digits as supported by the HT16K33 controller chip.
+    * It should be pretty simple to add.
+    * I have not expended the effort because I don't use this feature.

 <a name="License"></a>
 ## License